NCCHC Standards: An Essential Resource to Prepare for Professional Certification

 Tracey Titus, RN, CCHP-RN, CCHP-A and Jeffrey Alvarez, MD, CCHP-P, CCHP-A

-This training seminar will review content of the 2018 Standards for Health Services for jails and prisons and the 2015 Standards for Health Services in Juvenile Facilities that will be covered in the Certified Correctional Health Professional exam.
+This training seminar reviews content of the 2018 Standards for Health Services for jails and prisons and the 2015 Standards for Health Services in Juvenile Facilities.
 The Standards are the foundation of NCCHC’s accreditation program as well as the CCHP program.
 This seminar can serve as an overview course for those new to corrections, a preliminary study session for anyone preparing for future certification, or a final review before sitting for the CCHP exam.
 Tips on preparing for, studying for, and taking the exam will be shared.

 - Discuss approaches to CCHP exam preparation

 - List tips for taking multiple choice exams